 During the 1850s, as he took over leadership of the Catholic University of Dublin, John Henry Newman reflected upon the nature of university education, especially at Catholic universities, in a seminal series of lectures that was eventually published as "The Idea of a University."
 More than a century and a half later, the questions of identity and purpose that motivated Newman retain their full relevance.
 Today, Catholic universities exist in a milieu quite different from the one in which Newman wrote: a truly global marketplace of ideas; vibrantly diverse student bodies and faculty; an increasingly secular society; aggressive criticisms of the liberal arts core that has traditionally characterized Catholic education; complex new challenges to justice, stability, and peace.
 These and similar issues demand reflection for those of us living our vocations at Catholic universities.

-The Academy of Catholic Thought and Imagination invites you to join us in a yearlong conversation on "The Idea of the Catholic University in the 21st Century."
-Along with numerous partners, particularly the Bellarmine Forum of the Bellarmine College of Liberal Arts, ACTI will engage questions that face Catholic higher education and Loyola Marymount University specifically: What makes us distinctive?
+During the 2017-2018 academic year, the Academy of Catholic Thought and Imagination coordinated a yearlong conversation on "The Idea of the Catholic University in the 21st Century."
+Along with numerous partners, particularly the Bellarmine Forum of the Bellarmine College of Liberal Arts, ACTI engaged questions that face Catholic higher education and Loyola Marymount University specifically: What makes us distinctive?
 In what respects should Catholic colleges and universities differ (or not differ) from other institutions, whether large state-sponsored schools or non-Catholic liberal arts colleges?
 And how should these distinctive characteristics shape the missions, goals, research, curricula, and programs of the Catholic university in the 21st century?

-This conversation will span disciplines and departments in a wide range of programming and events.
+This conversation spanned disciplines and departments in a wide range of programming and events.
+The archives contain event details as well as photos and videos from our programs.
 We hope you will find something here to spark your curiosity and engage your experience.
-For details and registration information for all events, please explore this website.
-Additional details, events, and programs will be added throughout the year, so check back frequently.

 Questions: Visit us in UH 4404, or contact us at email@example.com or 310-338-7759.